Project STAY

 Training for Heathcare Providers

-ttaining practical skills to effectively engage in serving the public health needs of northern Manhattan and the New York City metropolitan area — whether it be as a doctor, nurse, pharmacist, health educator, or related healthcare role — is a keen challenge for students.
+Attaining practical skills to effectively serve and engage with New York City's public health needs — whether it be as a doctor, nurse, pharmacist, health educator, or in a related healthcare role — can be a challenge for students.
 Typical undergraduate and graduate coursework often provides little opportunity to apply knowledge in practical ways.

 To bridge the gap between academic training and community needs, NewYork-Presbyterian's Project STAY program utilizes student collaborators from the public health, health informatics, nutrition, health promotion, journalism, and pharmacy fields in a structured skill-building and workforce development format that offers exceptional training opportunities compared with traditional internships and volunteer experiences.
 Students benefit from: